unik-name/docs.unikname.network/docs/security-vulnerabilities.md

 ---
 home: false
-title: "uns.network Security Vulnerabilies"
+title: "unikname.network Security Vulnerabilies"
 ---

 # Security Vulnerabilities

 Producing software inherently comes with risks.
 All software, especially new releases and substantial code re-writes, have a higher probability of producing bugs during production and initial release.
 To combat this, the Unikname and <brand name="uns"/> teams has introduced modern testing methods, higher test coverage, a custom developed e2e testing framework and increased the availability for testing on our Development Network before the releases.
 Despite all of that, no one can catch every potential issue.

-## How uns.network Handles Security Vulnerabilities
+## How unikname.network Handles Security Vulnerabilities

 Instead of shying away from exposing security vulnerabilities, Unikname encourages academics, researchers, hobbyists and community members to find and disclose critical errors and bugs.